 In response to the current state of civil turmoil in our country, the sermon for this week is based on Matthew 20:29-34, where Jesus stopped to listen to the two on the side of the road, when the crowd wanted to push on.

 We have all had our lives upended in the past two months, but it has also brought us new insight.
 One of the things that it has reminded us of – the church is, in the end, truly not a building.
 The Church, and Light of Christ, is a community of people gathered around a mission.
 This season has stripped away some things and forced us to see something more clearly.
 We are the church.
 We are a community gathered around Jesus and sent on a mission.
 That is what the church always has been and always will be.
 May this season drive that home more clearly.
 Are we living “on mission”?

 We often have different hopes and dreams for our lives.
 That can be fine, that can be good.
 But we get in trouble if we are creating those hopes and plans outside of our connection to Jesus.
 Because we can start putting our hopes in things that we never should.
-Actually Sometimes our hopes have to be crushed because we were focused on the wrong things, or focused on them in the wrong way.
+Actually, sometimes our hopes have to be crushed because we were focused on the wrong things, or focused on them in the wrong way.
 To find hope that can stand the test of time, we need to hope in the things that last and that are in line with God’s plans.
-Danger of hope in fame, and in riches.
 Our final hope can’t be in things that don’t last eternally or they will inevitably disappoint us.
 The men on the walk to Emmaus were hoping in Jesus, but hoping in him in the wrong way.
 That had to get redirected, clarified.